Lupetti-Lorenzo/logto-nuxt-1.0.0/README.md

 ![Browser Error](browser_error.png)

-## If you downgrade logto version from 1.0.0 to the prevous 0.3.4 it works fine
+## If you downgrade logto version from 1.0.0 to the prevous 0.3.4 will work as expected, showing a login button and if logged in showing the user info